pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_message-actions.md

 9{
 10    "data": {}
 11}
 ```

 ## Get message actions

 ##### Requires Message Persistence
-Enable Message Persistence for your key in the Admin Portal.
+Enable Message Persistence for your key in the Admin Portal as described in the support article.

-Get a list of message actions in a channel.
-Actions are sorted by action timetoken in ascending order.
+Get a list of message actions in a channel, sorted by action timetoken ascending.

 ##### Truncated response
-If internal limits are reached, the response may be truncated and include a more property with parameters for pagination.
-Make iterative calls using those parameters to fetch more actions.
+If results are truncated, a more property is returned with additional parameters.
+Make iterative calls, adjusting parameters, to fetch more actions.

 ### Method(s)

 Use this JavaScript method:
 ```
 `1getMessageActions({
 2    channel: string,